 In this section, we empirically evaluate our \textbf{WO}-learner against existing meta-learners.
-The purpose of our experiments is two-fold: (i)~to \emph{verify the theoretical insights} developed in Section~\ref{sec:wo_learner}; and (ii)~to show that \emph{our WO-learner consistently improves upon standard meta-learners} across a diverse set of settings with low overlap or where Neyman-orthogonality is crucial such as limited sample size and complex nuisance functions.
+The purpose of our experiments (i)~to \emph{verify the theoretical insights} developed in Section~\ref{sec:wo_learner}; and (ii)~to show that \emph{our WO-learner consistently improves upon standard meta-learners} across a diverse set of settings with low overlap or where Neyman-orthogonality is crucial such as limited sample size and complex nuisances.
 Our main results are with transformer instantiations (see Supplement~\ref{sec:implementation_details} for \emph{implementation details}, \emph{hyperparameters}, and \emph{runtime}).
-We provide \emph{additional ablations with LSTM instantiations} in Supplement~\ref{sec:lstms}.
+Further, we provide \emph{additional ablations with LSTM instantiations}.
 All experiments are repeated over five different seeds.

 \textbf{Datasets:} We provide experimental results across several datasets, including synthetic, semi-synthetic, and real-world data. $\bullet$\,We simulate four \textbf{synthetic datasets}, where we isolate different complexities for CATE estimation in the time-varying setting. $\bullet$\,We then show that our \textbf{WO}-learner can deal with real-world covariates, and provide experiments on \textbf{semi-synthetic data} based on the MIMIC-III dataset \citep{Johnson.2016}.
-Different from observational data, the advantages of both synthetic and semi-synthetic data are that we have access to the \emph{ground-truth CATEs} and, thereby, can \emph{correctly validate all meta-learners}. $\bullet$\,We provide results on a \textbf{real-world observational dataset} in Supplement~\ref{sec:rwd}.
+Different from observational data, the advantages of both synthetic and semi-synthetic data are that we have access to the \emph{ground-truth CATEs} and, thereby, can \emph{correctly validate all meta-learners} \citep{Poinsot.2025}. $\bullet$\,We provide results on a \textbf{real-world observational dataset} in Supplement~\ref{sec:rwd}.

 $\bullet$\,\underline{\textbf{Synthetic data:}} In order to \emph{isolate the different complexities in the time-varying setting}, we run experiments on different synthetic datasets $\mathcal{D}^*\in\{\mathcal{D}^\gamma, \mathcal{D}^\pi, \mathcal{D}^\mu, \mathcal{D}^N\}$.
 Therein, we show that our \textbf{WO}-learner \textbf{(1)}~benefits from its overlap weights in low-overlap regimes ($\mathcal{D}^\gamma$); \textbf{(2)}~has crucial advantages over propensity based-methods when the propensity score function is complex ($\mathcal{D}^\pi$); \textbf{(3)}~outperforms regression adjustments when the response function is complex ($\mathcal{D}^\mu$); and \textbf{(4)}~remains robust even in low-sample settings ($\mathcal{D}^N$).
 On a high level, \textbf{(1)} and \textbf{(2)} highlight the importance of our overlap weights, while \textbf{(2)}--\textbf{(4)} show the benefits of Neyman-orthogonality.
 All experiments are conducted for multi-step-ahead predictions, and all datasets have time-varying confounding.
 Details about the data-generating processes are in Supplement~\ref{sec:dgp_synth}.